 We fly from Sao Paulo to Iguassu, where we view the falls from the Brazilian side of this massive river.
 Here, the views are incredibly unique, and the whole panorama of the Falls is visible.

-We visit the Exotic bird park, home to one of the greatest collection of parrots and toucans in the world, many indigenous to the region.
+We visit the Exotic bird park, home to one of the greatest collections of parrots and toucans in the world, many indigenous to the region.

-We then travel to to our hotel and prepare for an unforgettable Shabbat in the jungle.
+We then travel to our hotel and prepare for an unforgettable Shabbat in the jungle.

 Should logistics allow, we shall stay at the stately De Cataratas Hotel right by the falls, whose perfect location allows us to walk out of the lobby and into the “Falls” whenever a Shabbat walk tickles our fancy – a unique experience even for those who have already visited the Falls on our Argentina tour!